Pioneer Spirit Pop-Up

 Pioneer Spirit Exhibit Information

-Goal: To educate Oklahoma students on the six individuals featured in the Oklahoma Hall of Fame, Gaylord-Pickens Museum's Pioneer Spirit exhibit.
-This exhibit travels to middle schools and high schools statewide so students can experience the unique, inspiring stories of these individuals.
+This exhibit travels to elementary, middle, and high schools statewide so students can experience the unique, inspiring stories of these individuals.

 Recipient schools are provided with resources to further engage their students with the exhibit and help them meet Oklahoma Academic Standards.
 The Pioneer Spirit Pop Up Exhibit allows the Museum to take their mission of telling Oklahoma's story through its people to schools and educators that may not be able to visit the Museum on location.